newlinedotco/awesome-fullstack-tutorials/angular/http-client/README.md

 Don't forget to separate nodes with a comma.

 Change `ng-http-sui` to match your project name in case you named it differently.
-Otherwise the command will fail.
+Otherwise, the command will fail.
 Now we are ready to launch the application with the new local environment.
 First, in a new terminal, start the local JSON server like this:

 ```bash
 npm run json